EIP-1559: Fee market change for ETH 1.0 chain

-An important aspect of this fee system is that miners only get to keep the miner bribe.
+An important aspect of this fee system is that miners only get to keep the inclusion fee.
 The base fee is always burned (i.e. it is destroyed by the protocol).
 This ensures that only ETH can ever be used to pay for transactions on Ethereum, cementing the economic value of ETH within the Ethereum platform and reducing risks associated with miner extractable value (MEV).
 Additionally, this burn counterbalances Ethereum inflation while still giving the block reward and inclusion fee to miners.
 Finally, ensuring the miner of a block does not receive the base fee is important because it removes miner incentive to manipulate the fee in order to extract more fees from users.

 Block validity is defined in the reference implementation below.

 effective_gas_price as defined in the reference implementation below.